mbejger/mbejger.github.io/_posts/2016-07-25-snr-periodic-signal.md

 # (in the region where is no signal)
 power_vec = np.interp(sample_freq, freq_psd[2*ome:], power_data[2*ome:])

-# Applying the optimal matched filter (template is the added signal)
+# Applying the optimal matched filter (template is the added signal,
+# in general case one should go through the parameters space of the filter bank)
 optimal_filter = 2*np.fft.ifft(data_fft*template_fft.conjugate()/power_vec)

 # Normalize the matched filter output